Sigmmma/c20/src/content/h1/guides/levels/bsp-troubleshooting/readme.md

 This is a very rare problem caused by nearly coplanar surfaces and/or rounding error.
 Nearly coplanar faces usually result in [a warning](#warning-nearly-coplanar-faces-red-and-green) and are easily identified with the WRL file.
 For an unknown reason, sometimes they instead cause an assertion exception like the above.
 We've only encountered a couple cases of this error, so we can't rule out other potential causes like improper level scale which may also contribute to imprecision.

 Finding the cause of this error is difficult since a WRL is not generated.
 Our best advice is to ensure that any sets of faces which should be planar are indeed planar.
-You can also try setting up a Blender material like below which accentuates faces which aren't axis-aligned.
+You can also try setting up a Blender material like below which accentuates faces which aren't coplanar with their neighbours.

 {% figure inline=true src="dividing_edge_vertex_index.jpg" %}
 This material assigns a distinct colour to each face direction with high sensitivity, so coplanar faces will share the same colour while nearly coplanar faces will have different colours.
 Temporarily assign faces to a material with this shader node setup to help spot the issue.